bobbingwide/oik-bwtrace/readme.txt

 Tags: debug, trace, backtrace, actions, filters, immediate trace Requires at least: 3.9
 Tested up to: 4.2.2
-Stable tag: 1.24
+Stable tag: 1.25
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+Text Domain: oik-bwtrace
+Domain Path: /languages/

 == Description ==
 Debug trace for WordPress.
 * The primary purpose of debug trace is to help in the development of PHP code: plugins or themes.
-* The primary purpose of action trace is to help you follow the sequence of events in the server.
+* The primary purpose of action trace is to help you understand the sequence of events in the server.
 * This plugin provides the admin interface to trace functions and action and filter tracing built into plugins that use the oik / bw APIs.

-Neither oik bwtrace nor oik action trace alters the output of your web pages.
+Except for HTML comments, neither oik bwtrace nor oik action trace alters the output of your web pages.
 They write their output to a file on the server which you can browse in a separate window.

 You can also use the oik trace facilities to assist in problem determination in a live site.